 - Withholding financial support to a family member particularly from those that are dependents;

 - Denying a family member financial autonomy; and

 - Repeated derogatory taunts.

-The current rules under which we are now required to live (and possibly for some time to come) enables and potentially fuels many forms of family violence.
-As social connectedness is a fertile ground for Coronavirus, physical distancing and “stay at home” measures are an equally fertile ground for family violence.
+The current rules under which we are now required to live (and possibly for some time to come) enable and potentially fuels many forms of family violence.
+As social connectedness is a fertile ground for Coronavirus, physical distancing and “stay at home” measures are equally fertile ground for family violence.